ibm-cloud-docs/assistant/dialog-slots.md

 ### Dealing with zeros
 {: #dialog-slots-zero}

 Using `@sys-number` in a slot condition is helpful for capturing any numbers that users specify in their input.
 However, it does not behave as expected when users specify the number zero (0).
-Instead of treating zero as a valid number, the condition is evaluated to false, and the service prompts the user for a number again.
+Instead of treating zero as a valid number, the condition is evaluated to false, and your assistant prompts the user for a number again.
 To prevent this behavior, check for `@sys-number` or `@sys-number:0` in the slot condition.

 To ensure that a slot condition that checks for number mentions deals with zeros properly, complete the following steps: